zainkurniawann/shuttle/README.md

 - [Postgres](https://www.postgresql.org/)

 ## .env
-Config your .env
-copy .env.example --> paste --> rename to .env --> than ramaikan lalu 😂🤦🏿‍♂️
+first you have to config your .env😂 || copy .env.example --> paste --> rename to .env --> next, ramaikan lalu 😂🤦🏿‍♂️

 ## 😂Databases😹
 ```sh